-AEW submitted three strategies for assessment by GRESB in 2022, with two submitting solely to the Management component.
+AEW submitted three strategies for assessment by GRESB in 2023.
 All three strategies achieved a score representing 100% on the Management component.
 One strategy achieved 5 out of 5 stars, performing in the top quintile of participants globally.

 NORTH AMERICA HIGHLIGHTS